Public Policy (2018 - 2020)

 All public policy majors must take these three courses.
 Together, they count as 12 of the 16 credits that CAS students are allowed to take in the other schools of the University; any additional Wagner courses will also count against the 16 points.
-Students with a good academic reason for going over the 16-point limit must petition the Office of Academic Standards, Silver 909, 212-998-8140, for permission to take additional credits outside of the College.
-In addition, note that no Wagner courses can count toward the 64 credits that internal or external transfer students to the College are required to complete in CAS (-UA) courses.
+Students must petition the Office of Academic Standards, Silver 909, 212-998-8140, for permission to take additional credits outside of the College.
+No Wagner courses can count toward the 64 credits that internal or external transfer students to the College are required to complete in CAS (-UA) courses.

 The Politics of Public Policy

 UPADM-GP 101 No prerequisites.
 Offered every semester.
 4 points.

 Introduction to the political institutions and processes through which public policy is made and implemented in the United States.
 Also introduces students to the tools of policy analysis.
 Presents major models of policymaking and policy analysis and applies these concepts to specific policy areas such as health, education, and environment, illustrated by real-world case studies.

 UPADM-GP 111 Prerequisite: Introduction to Microeconomics (ECON-UA 2) or equivalent.
 No substitutions or exemptions.
 Satisfies the College Core Curriculum Quantitative Reasoning requirement for public policy majors only.
 Other students cannot use to satisfy QR Core requirement (no exceptions).
 Offered in the fall.
 4 points.

 Introduces students to basic statistical methods and their application to management, policy, and financial decision-making.
 Covers the essential elements of descriptive statistics, univariate and bivariate statistical inference, and some multivariate analysis.
 Emphasizes applied statistics and data analysis making.